EwelinaKopacz/Kanban-Board-Project-React/README.md

 # Kanban Board - React

 ## About the project:
 The aim of the project was to create application "Kanban Board" to manage tasks.
-My "Kanban Board" application has a form to add new tasks and consist with three columns:
+Application has a feature, which allowes to add new tasks by using a form to add new tasks and it is consisted with three columns:
 * TO DO
 * DOING
 * DONE

 Form features:
-* user can add a new task by form
+* user can add a new task by using a form
-* when a task is added, user will see a confirmation, which disappear after 5 second
+* when a task is added, user will see a confirmation of it, which disappears after 5 seconds
 * every a new task is added to the first column "TODO"
-* the first column has a limit (4 tasks), so if the limit will be achieved, user will see an alert, and a new task will not be added
+* the first column has a limit of 4 tasks, so if the limit will be exhausted, a user will see an alert, and a new task will not be added

 Columns features:
-* user can move tasks between columns using button with arrows
+* a user can move tasks between columns using buttons with arrows
-* every column has a limit, if tasks limit will be achieved, user will see an alert, and a task will not be moved
+* every column has a limit of tasks, if tasks limit will be exhausted, user will see an alert, and a task will not be moved
-* user can remove task, before removing confirmation will be displaying
+* •	a user can remove a task, and confirmation alert will be dispplayed to proceed with it or not

-To storage a data I have used localStorage.
-After first rendering, application checking if there are any values in localStorage to loaded, if not, initial values are added to the localStorage.
+I have used localStorage to store a data.
+After first rendering, application checks if there are any values in localStorage to loaded, if not, initial values are added to the localStorage.

 ```
 useEffect(()=> {